LeviSiewert/Godot.Blend/README.md

 Files are imported to an intermediary structure, then transformed into the blender environemnt.

 file.tscn <-> GdPy.core... <-> BlendFile (GdBl.Structure...)

 This is for future allowences with dif trees, dif integration and non-uniform Tree Transformation (See Transformer:NonUniform)

 Thus uniformity between `GdPy`, `GdBl` and all tests is highly desired for simplifying development.

 ### GdBl
-Blender Collections w/ TSCN export == Godot File Collection instance w/ Lib Override == Editable file instance
+Blender Collections w/ TSCN export == Godot File

+Collection instance w/ TSCN export & Lib Override == Editable file instance

 Most data is stored on `BlObject.gd`